Foreword:

 Notice:

-2. The first method is officially recommended, and the second method is widely seen in blogs.
+It is an intermediate product after using the command make otapackage and is the most original upgrade package. - The first method is officially recommended, and the second method is widely seen in blogs.
 However, in actual operation, I found that the second method will report an error:

 Error: Unable to access jarfile build/make/tools/framework/signapk.jar